Getting to Know Your Neighborhood: Beacon Hill

 73 Charles St.

-Twentieth Century Limited has everything you need to look fabulous if you’re having tea with royalty.
-The shop’s sparkling tiaras, necklaces, rings, and brooches make a great addition to any costume jewelry collection.
-The store also sells vintage bags, gloves, and hats, as well as antique black-and-white photos from bygone weddings and parties.
+This vintage costume jewelry store has everything you need to look fabulous when having tea with royalty.
+Its sparkling tiaras, necklaces, rings, and brooches include Victorian, Edwardian, Art Nouveau, Art Deco, mid-century, and contemporary pieces.
+It also sells vintage bags, gloves, and hats, as well as antique black-and-white photos from bygone weddings and parties.

 Beacon Hill Chocolates